 You might try putting the couch in front of the wide opening to the dining area (leaving plenty of walk around space, as well - as long as the couch doesn't have a high back, you will keep that open flow feeling between the rooms.)
 Add a love seat to the right and another chair to the left, then plant the TV on the wall opposite the couch.
 (It drives me nuts that the TV decorators always want to hide the TV, especially if you enjoy watching TV!)
 Place a mid to small size coffee table that those sitting on the couch or love seat could use and a small end table next to the lone chair for a nice family room area.

 If you have extra wall space (and want to keep the dusting to a minimum) add a few shelves (shelves, not book cases) for decorative accent pieces.
-An area rug, anchored under and in front of the couch/love seat/single chair sitting area will help define the space.

 As far as colors go, go with what you love that works with the rest of your house.
 I'd keep the seating all in the same color family and add accent colors with throws, pillows and the area rug.
 Darker colors will help hide dirt better, unless you get a white haired dog or cat, but the best choice is to start with fabrics and textures that can be easily and cleaned affordably, as dirt is dirt is dirt and will eventually need to be evicted! :-)